DanielYohai/PluralsightProject0/tasks.md

     def setUp(self):
         """ This is docstring for setUp method...
         Method called to prepare the Test Fixture.
-        This is called immediately before calling the test method."""
+        This is called immediately before calling the test method(s)."""

         self.ListOfFileNames = ["main.py", "__init__.py", "NoFile.py"]